-It’s the ear-deafening shrill of a mother realizing her six-year-old is home alone while she is on an airplane almost to Paris.
+It’s the ear-deafening shrill of a mother realizing her eight-year-old is home alone while she is on an airplane almost to Paris.
 We can only imagine the feelings of desperation and horror this mother felt.

-What living person doesn’t know the trademark “hands slapping their face” in only the way Macaulay Culkin can pull it off?
+What living person doesn’t know the trademark “hands slapping their face” in only the way Macaulay Culkin can pull off?

 Home Alone, the classic Christmas movie, will make its way through the TV Guide Christmas time slots, along with Elf, White Christmas, The Christmas Story, and National Lampoon’s Christmas Vacation.